Earn 1 hour of continuing education by joining the OT Potential Club after listening to this OT Potential Podcast course.

 Primary Research Explored

-When you log in, be sure to check out the OT Potential Club’s written breakdown of the following research article, then share your questions and thoughts with fellow practitioners.
+In the OT Potential Club, you’ll find a written breakdown of the following research article—along with space to share your questions and thoughts with fellow practitioners.

 Vujcic, M., Tomicevic-Dubljevic, J., Grbic, M., Lecic-Tosevski, D., Vukovic, O., &; Toskovic, O. (2017).
 Nature based solution for improving mental health and well-being in urban areas.
 Environmental Research, 158, 385–392.